IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 ## Workflow: Tokenized Sharing in Tracking Pixels

-If you're using tracking pixels that fire when someone completes an action such as purchasing a product on a website, it's most likely that you'll start with DII and convert it to a UID2 token, for tokenized sharing.
+If you're using tracking pixels that fire when someone completes an action such as purchasing a product on a website, it's most likely that you'll start with DII and then convert it to a UID2 token, for tokenized sharing.

 The UID2 sender specifies which receivers can decrypt their UID2 tokens, by configuring permissions in the UID2 Portal (see [Sharing Permissions](../portal/sharing-permissions.md)).
-When a sender grants permission to a receiver for UID2 sharing, the sender's decryption keys are shared with the receiver via a UID2 SDK or Snowflake.
+When a sender grants permission to a receiver for UID2 sharing, the sender's cryptographic keys are shared with the receiver via a UID2 SDK or Snowflake.
 As part of sharing, the UID2 SDKs and APIs take care of the encryption and decryption.

 For example, let's say that an advertiser (sender) wants to share UID2 tokens with a trusted sharing participant who is a UID2 DSP, for conversion tracking via a tracking pixel.
 Using sharing, here's the sequence: